Irish Setter

 Although generally a healthy breed, some Irish Setters can be prone to certain health conditions, including:

 Regular veterinary check-ups are essential for early detection of these and other potential health issues.
-Along with general wellness exams, specific tests for the eyes, hips, elbows, and heart are recommended to ensure that your Irish Setter remains in the best possible health.
+Along with general wellness exams, specific tests for the eyes, hips, elbows, and heart are recommended to ensure that an Irish Setter remains in the best possible health.

 The Irish Setter displays a personality that is often described as rollicking, sweet-tempered, and affectionate.
 The breed is also known for its swiftness.
 With it being a high-energy breed, it is important to ensure every Irish Setter is provided with a safe environment, such as a large fenced yard.